 The recipe is now in a printer-friendly format too.
 Back in 2006, Google didn’t have any requirements about how recipes should be formatted.
 Well, that was over a decade ago.
 Technology has evolved tremendously and what may have been good in 2006 is, by current web standards, terribly outdated today.
 An update was necessary.

+Apart from the new photos and the formatted recipe, little has changed with the way I cook this dish.
 I was going to call this dish mix-and-match pork spare ribs but it isn’t very descriptive of the cooking process.
 Braised (to cook in very little liquid) is a more accurate description.
-It was inspired by the classic teriyaki dish but this isn’t a marinate-and-grill dish.
+It was inspired by teriyaki but this isn’t a marinate-and-grill dish.
 The meat is allowed to absorb the flavors during braising.
 No grilling necessary.

-Cut the pork spare ribs between the bones.
+- Cut the pork spare ribs between the bones.

-Peel and finely grate the ginger.
+- Peel and finely grate the ginger.

-Heat the cooking oil in a wok or frying pan.
+- Heat the cooking oil in a wok or frying pan.
 Add the pork spare ribs and cook — in batches, if necessary — until lightly browned.